standardebooks/manual/8-typography.rst

 #.
 The minus sign glyph (:utf:`−` or U+2212), not the hyphen glyph, is used to indicate negative numbers.

 #.
-Either the degree glyph (:utf:`°` or U+00B0) or the word “degrees” is acceptable.
+Either the degree glyph (:utf:`°` or U+00B0) or the word :string:`degrees` is acceptable.
 Works that use both are normalize to use the dominant method.

 Abbreviated units of temperature
 ================================

 #.
-Units of temperature measurement, like Farenheit or Celcius, may be abbreviated to “F” or “C”.
+Units of temperature measurement, like Farenheit or Celcius, may be abbreviated to :string:`F` or :string:`C`.

 #.
 Units of temperature measurement do not have trailing periods.